dmbarbour/wikilon/docs/ApplicationModel.md

 ## Representing Databases, Filesystems, and other Big Data

 Many PL runtimes keep everything in volatile memory by default.
 In my experience, this creates a discontinuity in the programming experience.
-Developers must use a very different design if they want larger-than-memory data structures or data persistence.
+Developers must use a very different design if they want larger-than-memory data structures or durable data.
 Awelon project and Wikilon favor a different approach:

 * the `{&stow}` annotation tells our runtime to serialize a value to disk
 * the runtime will load and cache stowed values from disk when necessary
-* track affine, relevant properties for for fast copy, drop without load
+* runtime tracks relevant and affine properties for efficient copy, drop
-* structure and storage sharing for stowed values is frequently implicit
+* structure and storage sharing for stowed values is typically implicit

-With this feature, we can model larger-than-memory filesystems or databases as normal data structures - e.g. tries, finger trees, log structured merge trees.
-Granted, we must still design our data structures for performance, i.e. so we stow chunks of acceptable size.
+With stowed values, it is not difficult to model larger-than-memory filesystems or databases as large persistent data structures.
+We can leverage trees (tries, finger-trees, log-structured merge trees, spatial partitioning trees, etc.) for most problems involving large amounts of data.

-Persistence of the root filesystem or database value is a separate concern.
+Durability of data is a separate concern.

-In context of *dictionary applications*, persistence is addressed by a cache of compiled words.
-We can rebuild our databases from the dictionary definitions if we must.
-But we'll try to design dictionary applications to use cache-friendly update patterns so recomputing is rarely necessary.
+In context of *dictionary applications*, we have a dictionary where we represent all application state.
+Any durable data must be represented within the dictionary.
+However, for performance, we also maintain weakly durable caches of computed properties.
+Stowed values may be rooted in our cache, perhaps representing a filesystem within a compiled definition of a machine.
+Application architects will favor cache-friendly update patterns where feasible, such as using a command pattern to gradually update the machine.

-*Aside:* In a distributed system, stowed values correspond to ABC value resources, i.e. referenced by `{#resourceId'kf}` where the `'kf` suffix indicates the resource is a quoted value with relevant and affine substructural properties.
-The resourceId is just a secure hash of some bytecode.
-However, the `{&stow}` annotation is generally local to a runtime.
-Locality simplifies the issues of loading values and garbage collection.
+*Aside:* Stowed values are closely related to ABC value resources, i.e. where we use `{#resourceId'kf}` to name a bytecode resource.
+The `resourceId` is a secure hash of the bytecode, and the `'kf` suffix identifies our resource as a linear quoted value to permit lazy loading and forbid copy/drop.
+In contrast, value resources are suitable for distribution over an untrusted network, but stowed values permit compact representation and precise local garbage collection.

 ## Providing Security for Dictionary Applications